 Hadoop is a software framework for distributed processing of large data sets using MapReduce programs.
-DataStax Enterprise (DSE) works with these external Hadoop systems in a bring your own Hadoop (BYOH) model:
+DataStax Enterprise (DSE) works with these external Hadoop systems in a bring your own Hadoop (BYOH) model.
+Use BYOH when you want to run DSE with a separate Hadoop cluster, from a different vendor.
+Supported vendors are:

 - Hadoop 2.x data warehouse implementations Cloudera 4.5, 4.6, and 5.0.x